8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 To help choose the topics to cover, try doing a poll before the event to get employees to vote on what concerns they want addressed.

-b) Select the best speakers and moderators to help bring your concept to life
+b) Choose great speakers to bring your concept to life

 Who delivers a message to your employees matters.
 The person’s credibility, expertise, relationships with employees, and even tone of voice could make a difference in how your employees receive the messages said during the meeting.
 A CEO who’s known for being gruff and condescending towards employees, for example, is less likely to encourage frank and honest feedback than a COO who has regular catch-up meals with team leaders.